Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 The form known as Svarṇākarṣṇa Bhairava portrays him with a red complexion and is clad in a bright golden outfit, with a moon on his head and four hands, with one hand holding a golden vessel.
 Lord Bhairava’s consort Bhairavi is a terrifying and frightening feature of the Devi who is practically identical to Kali, with the notable exception of her recognition as Lord Bhairava’s spouse.

 Numerous stories feature Lord Bhairava, the fierce and terrifying part of Lord Shiva.
 One of the most famous tales, which shows up in the Shiva Mahapurana was an argument between Brahma, Vishnu, and Shiva.
 Lord Vishnu posed Brahma with a question about who the Supreme Creator of the Universe was.
-Hearing the query, Lord Brahma became slightly egoistic, as he was always honored as the Creator.
+Hearing the query, Lord Brahma became slightly egoistic, as he was always honoured as the Creator.
 Moreover, he believed that since he had five heads like Lord Shiva, he could accomplish anything that Shiva could.
 He then started to copy the work of Shiva and started meddling with his daily tasks.

-Lord Shiva was tolerant for a while but later he grew impatient and could not bear Lord Brahma’s interference anymore.
+Lord Shiva was tolerant for a while, but later he grew impatient and could not bear Lord Brahma’s interference anymore.
 He broke a tiny nail from his finger and threw it.
 This nail took on the avatar of Kaala Bhairava.
 The form proceeded straight to Brahma and cut off one of his heads.
 Therefore, Bhairava is usually depicted holding the skull of Brahma in one of his hands.

 With this action, Lord Bhairava was able to fully overpower Lord Brahma and humbled him, thereby ending his ego and blessing immediate enlightenment upon him.
-He was incredibly appreciative of Bhairava and bowed down before him and assured to work towards the benefits of the Universe, from then on.
+He was incredibly appreciative of Bhairava and bowed down before him and assured to work towards the benefit of the Universe, from then on.

 There is another story that talks about how Lord Shiva himself conceived Bhairava.
 There was once a ferocious asura called Dahurasuran.
 After he performed rigorous penance, he was blessed with a boon that he could only be assassinated by a woman.
 Goddess Parvati assumed the form of Kali to kill him.
 After completing her task, her anger manifested as a child.
 Kali nourished her kid with her milk.
 Witnessing this, Lord Shiva materialized and got both Kali and the child to fuse into him.
 From this avatar of Bhairava, Shiva showed up in all his eight forms of Ashtanga Bhairavas.
 Since the deity was the reason for Bhairava’s existence, the latter is occasionally called his son.